 Take Action: Make Free Bridge Lane Permanently Car-free

 Late last year, Albemarle County closed Free Bridge Lane to automobile traffic, creating a safe, riverside space for walking, running, and biking.
-At its August 6 meeting, the Board of Supervisors will get a report and begin discussing making the arrangement permanent.
+That has proved very popular so the Board of Supervisors will discuss making the arrangement permanent at its August 6 meeting.

 New skilled meat cutter training program will help region’s meat processors serve Virginia cattle farmers